asifbacchus/ab-mariadb-alpine/README.md

 docker pull asifbacchus/ab-mariadb-alpine:latest
 ```

+All the examples in this document will refer to my repo, but you can use Dockerhub if you prefer.

 ### Run the image

 The image has sensible defaults and can be run without setting many environment variables.
-Here's an example using a few common options which are detailed below.
-In this example, we will start MariaDB server and create an empty database called 'CompanyX', set a root password and create a user account for Jane Doe which has *full privileges* for the *CompanyX* database.
+In the example below, we will start MariaDB server and create an empty database called 'CompanyX', set a root password and create a user account for Jane Doe which has *full privileges* for the *CompanyX* database.
 Data will be stored in the named volume 'companyDB'.

 ```bash
 docker run -d \